EliLillyCo/LillyMol/docs/Molecule_Lib/atom_typing.md

 This very simple atom typing often does quite well in models.

-### Pharmacaphore Atom Type
+### Pharmacophore Atom Type
-This is driven by a configuration file that contains directives on how to form a pharmacaphore fingerprint.
+This is driven by a configuration file that contains directives on how to form a pharmacophore fingerprint.
 Those directives wil include

 - charge assigner
 - donor acceptor assigner
 - hydrophobe queries
-- atom type for non pharmacaphore atoms
+- atom type for non pharmacophore atoms
 - combine donor and acceptor

 The last directive, if present, says do not differentiate donors and